Poor Man’s Burnt Ends + Video

 Tried this recipe?Let us know how it was!

-titled pinterest collage for poor man's burnt ends
+titled image (and shown): poor man's burnt ends recipe

 Disclosure: Posts may contain affiliate links.
 If you purchase a product through an affiliate link your price will remain the same and The Slow Roasted Italian will automatically receive a small commission.
 Thank you for supporting us – It allows us to keep creating new recipes.